A Question of Silence: Distribution

 A Question of Silence was shown at the 1982 Toronto International Film Festival.
 That year it won the Grand Prix at the Créteil International Women's Film Festival and the Golden Calf at the Nederlands Film Festival.

+Legacy

-The film had its 30th anniversary screening at the 2012 London Feminist Film Festival.
+The film was celebrated with a 30th anniversary screening at the 2012 London Feminist Film Festival, who chose it as their 'Feminist Classic' for that year.